 Students in good standing, who are approved for a medical leave of absence by their school are eligible to remain on the Columbia Student Health Insurance Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
 The two semesters are cumulative but do not need to occur sequentially.

 Medical leaves must be approved by the student’s academic unit and reflected in the Student Information System.
-The time point in the semester when a student elects to take a medical leave with insurance is not considered when determining eligibility, and that semester shall count toward the two-term maximum.
+The time point in the semester when a registered student elects to take a medical leave with insurance is not considered when determining eligibility, and that semester shall count toward the two-term maximum.

 Upon written notification to the Columbia Student Health Insurance Office from the academic unit granting a student medical leave, the insurance office will contact the student via their Columbia email address to determine whether the student wishes to remain enrolled in the Columbia University Student Health Insurance Plan.
 Students who do not reply within 14 days will be automatically terminated from the plan, effective at the end of the month in which the Columbia Health Insurance Office is notified or at the conclusion of the semester, whichever comes first.

-Students who withdraw from the University on a non-medical leave, or who are dismissed from the University, are categorically ineligible to remain on the Columbia University Student Health Insurance Plan.
+Students who withdraw from the University for a non-medical leave, or who are dismissed from the University, are categorically ineligible to remain on the Columbia University Student Health Insurance Plan.
 When the Columbia Health Insurance Office receives notification from the University withdrawal system, the office will inform the student via their Columbia University email address and a mailed letter noting the loss of coverage.

 Students whose non-medical withdrawal or dismissal is transmitted to the Columbia Health Insurance Office—via the University withdrawal system during their open enrollment period—are considered as having never enrolled at the University for that term and are ineligible to be enrolled in the Columbia University Student Health Insurance Plan.